266 related texts · Page 5 of 6

 Jewish tradition places immense value on that, and it's reflected in some fascinating laws about boundaries.
 Not just physical boundaries, but also intellectual and even spiritual ...

 Our ancestors felt that way about the land itself.
 But how did they express that gratitude, and what were the specific rules around it?
-Today, we're diving into the ancient mitzvah...
+The ancient mitzvah of bikkurim, the offerin...

 It’s a question as old as… well, as old as humanity itself!
 And, wouldn’t you know it, our tradition has something pretty interesting to say about it.
 Sifrei Devarim 311 gives us a...